istio/istio.io/content/en/docs/ops/deployment/requirements/index.md

 ## Ports used by Istio

-The following ports and protocols are used by Istio proxy.
+The following ports and protocols are used by Istio sidecar proxy.

 | Port | Protocol | Description | Localhost Only |
 |----|----|----|----|